-The first generation of the used setup (at 4K temperature in liquid helium) and PCB board aimed to verify that indeed we have the knowhow to perform RF reflectometry measurements.
+The first generation of the used setup and PCB board aimed to verify that indeed we have the knowhow to perform RF reflectometry measurements.
 The second generation of the reflectometry setup will be installed in dilution fridges allowing us to achieve temperatures down to 10 mK.
-Going lower in temperature, decreases the electron temperature (reduces broadening of the energy levels) needed to resolve the physical effects in the next experiments, and increases reflectometry sensitivity as explained in the previous chapter.
+(I think you do not need this sentence, you just explained it above).